edgio-docs/edgio-docs/src/guides/v7/install_nodejs.md

 ## Node.js 18 and 20 Support {/* nodejs-18-20-support */}

-Node.js 18 and 20 are supported by {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} starting from version 7.4.0 and 7.5.0 respectively. {{ PRODUCT }} will detect your project's Node.js version during deployment and use the appropriate runtime version.
+Node.js 18 and 20 are supported by {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} starting from version 7.4.0 and 7.5.0, respectively. {{ PRODUCT }} will detect your project's Node.js version during deployment and use the appropriate runtime version.
 Optionally, you can set the [`cloudRuntime`](/guides/performance/cdn_as_code/edgio_config#cloudruntime) property in the `{{ CONFIG_FILE }}` file to target a specific Node.js version.

-To upgrade your project, perform the following based on your target Node.js version:
+Upgrade your project by running the commands corresponding to the desired Node.js version:

 <SnippetGroup>